-We are an independent community newspaper for the London borough of Waltham Forest, established in July 2014.
+We are an independent community newspaper for the London borough of Waltham Forest, established in 2014.
 We publish monthly and distribute 20,000 free copies of each issue via cafes, pubs, community spaces, train stations, and people’s doors.

 The aim of the Echo is to promote the work of local community organisations and voluntary sector groups, along with arts and cultural activities taking place in the borough.
 We also want to provide an opportunity for local people to contribute and raise important issues, as well as offering a platform from which to hold authority to account.

 The WFWellComm management board comprises: David Floyd (Social Spider), Tom Ruxton (HEET), Helen Tredoux (Community Transport Waltham Forest).
 The member organisations of WFWellComm are: Community Transport Waltham Forest, Social Spider, HEET.

 We’d also like to thank the members of Waltham Forest Echo: Darrel Hunneybell, Sarah Jones, David Hamilton, Chris Lemin, Jean Duggleby, David Gardiner, Melanie Strickland, Michael Grimshaw, Manuel Arroyo-Kalin, Dexter Coles, Ros Kane, Roland Karthaus, David O’Driscoll, Sanjoy Kumar, Keith Magnum, Renetta Neal, Paul Schneider, Deri Jones, Megan Lucero.

 Independent Community News Network